jonyung1205/giftastic.html/README.md

 Sixth assignment for creating gifs using Giphy API.

-Tools/Languages used: HTML, CSS, Javascript,
+Tools/Languages used: HTML, CSS, Javascript, JQuery